ckan/ckan/doc/extensions/adding-custom-fields.rst

 ``validator(key, flattened_data, errors, context)``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Validators and converters that need to access or update multiple fields may be written as a callable taking four parameters.
+Validators that need to access or update multiple fields may be written as a callable taking four parameters.

-This form of validator or converter is passed the all the fields and errors in a "flattened" form.
-Validator must fetch values from ``flattened_data`` and converters may replace values in ``flattened_data``.
+This form of validator is passed the all the fields and errors in a "flattened" form.
+Validator must fetch values from ``flattened_data`` may replace values in ``flattened_data``.
 The return value from this function is ignored.

 ``key`` is the flattened key for the field to which this validator was